NFSFU234FormValidation/nfsfu234-form-validation/CONTRIBUTING.md

 ## Issues

 If you encounter any issues or have ideas for improvements, feel free to open an issue on the GitHub repository.
 Make sure to provide as much detail as possible about the problem or suggestion.

+## Contact
+If you need any assistance or want to ask for clarity.
+You can contact via any of our social media handles at `nf_validator234` or send an <a href="mailto:nf.validator234@gmail.com">email</a> or contact `@nforshifu234dev` on any of the social media.

 ## License